webgraphe/phlip/README.md

 **DISCLAIMER**

 Lisp is a often considered a [Homoiconic](https://en.wikipedia.org/wiki/Homoiconicity) (code as data) language.
-Despite S-expressions being a subset of Phlip's syntax, and even a somewhat successful attempt at reproducing McCarthy's eval (see `Webgraphe\Phlip\Tests\System\LispTest::testMcCarthyEval()`), internally, Phlip is not homoiconic as it relies on PHP's internal data structures such as `array`, `stdClass`, native scalars, `Closure` and invokable classes for performance and convenience.
+Despite Phlip's usage of S-expressions and a somewhat successful attempt at reproducing McCarthy's eval &mdash; see `Webgraphe\Phlip\Tests\System\LispTest::testMcCarthyEval()` &mdash; internally, as the author I do not consider Phlip be an homoiconic language as it relies on PHP's internal data structures such as `array`, `stdClass`, native scalars, `Closure` and invokable classes for performance and convenience.

-After all, Phlip is embeddable in PHP and was built to allow transportation of code and data in a manner that can stay relatively secure, provided that functionalities interoperable with PHP stay in check.
+Phlip is embeddable in PHP and was built to allow transportation of code and data in a manner that can stay relatively secure, provided that functionalities interoperable with PHP stay in check.